AEM Defined and Who Needs It

 Some students have difficulty accessing learning materials such as textbooks and supplementary materials.
 To be successful in school, such students need materials in specialized formats called Accessible Educational Materials (AEM).
 A student with a visual impairment, for example, may not be able to read a standard print textbook and would likely require large print or braille to read independently.
-A student with a physical disability, who is unable to hold and turn the pages of a standard printed textbook, may benefit from having an audio or digital version.
+A student with a physical disability, who is unable to hold and turn the pages of a standard printed textbook, may benefit from having an audio or digital version of the text.
 A student with a reading disability may better comprehend information that is displayed on a computer or tablet while the text is read aloud by a computer voice.
 AEM can help students who have difficulty comprehending standard text to access the same content as their peers and be successful in school.

 This guide was created to explain:

-- The process for making decisions about AEM.
+- The process for making decisions about AEM

-- Reasons a student may need AEM.
+- Reasons a student may need AEM

-- The types of specialized formats available.
+- The types of specialized formats available

-- How to acquire AEM.
+- How to acquire AEM

-- Supports which may be necessary to effectively utilize AEM.
+- Supports which may be necessary to effectively utilize AEM

-- Steps to promote the use of AEM for students.
+- Steps to promote the use of AEM for students

 Specialized Formats of AEM